Nano Particle Technology

 Smaller Is Better

 Our pesticides use nano particle technology to encapsulate the active ingredients (terpenes) found in essential plant oils.
 The reason is simple – smaller particles penetrate plant and insect tissue better and the finer spray covers the leaf surface more evenly and efficiently.
 Another important benefit is that the nano particle emulsions are thermodynamically stable, which means they don’t separate or require shaking before use.
-We have spent more than two years reviewing research literature and conducting laboratory experiments to develop state-of-the-art formulas for our pesticides.
-One of our first nanosuspensions was tested in 2015 at the University of Oregon’s Nanoparticle Lab using Dynamic Light Scattering.
+We have spent more than five years reviewing research literature and conducting laboratory experiments to develop state-of-the-art formulas for our pesticides.
+One of our first nanotechnology formulas was tested in 2015 at the University of Oregon’s Nanoparticle Lab using Dynamic Light Scattering.
 The results confirmed a particle size of 32 nanometers.
 This is well within the nanometer range, which begins at 100 nanometers or smaller.
 For those of you unfamiliar with this scale, it is the size of 160 carbon atoms sitting side-by-side.
 Picture 1.1 shows the sample two years later.
+After improving the formula for several years, the most recent DLS data (December 2019) for Peppermint Fury show a particle size of 9 nanometers.

 Picture 1.1 Formula 3.7 NanoEmulsion After Two Years